 ## Wrapping It Up

 Converting polar coordinates to rectangular isn’t just a textbook exercise; it’s a workhorse operation behind robots, games, GIS tools, and countless other systems.
-Here's the thing — keep your angle units straight, respect sign conventions, and test edge cases.
 The key takeaways?
+Day to day, keep your angle units straight, respect sign conventions, and test edge cases.
 A tiny helper function, a quick plot, and a couple of unit tests will keep you from the most common pitfalls.

 Now you’ve got the full toolbox—go ahead and turn those radius‑angle pairs into solid X‑Y points without a hitch.
 Happy plotting!